underoot/underoot.github.io/content/blog/en/2021/jira-zsh-autocomplete/index.md

 _describe 'command' params
 ```

 The name of loadable function with underscore at start it is one of requirements of completion system.
 Other requirement is header of file: `#compdef ...`.
-This header describe command or other <a href="http://zsh.sourceforge.net/Doc/Release/Completion-System.html" target="_blank">options</a> for your autocomplete function.
-In this script we initialize array of strings that will be used as our completion items and the last line is one of the ZSH completion functions that provide <a href="https://github.com/zsh-users/zsh-completions/blob/master/zsh-completions-howto.org#writing-simple-completion-functions-using-_describe" target="_blank">the simplest way</a> to describe completion options.
+This header describe command or other [options](http://zsh.sourceforge.net/Doc/Release/Completion-System.html) for your autocomplete function.
+In this script we initialize array of strings that will be used as our completion items and the last line is one of the ZSH completion functions that provide [the simplest way](https://github.com/zsh-users/zsh-completions/blob/master/zsh-completions-howto.org#writing-simple-completion-functions-using-_describe) to describe completion options.

 Okay, it is possible to describe completion for executables and it's options.
 But what about our git aliases that we've created for git.
 Good news here that ZSH autocompletion scripts that come with Git, at least on OSX, provide to you way to describe completion for your Git aliases that will works as expected: you just need to create `$fpath/_git_<your alias here>` completion script and itwill be invoked with your Git alias.